19 November 2020, By Mater Lotteries

 “My care team has also been amazing.
 My breast care nurses, Jen and Michelle, are so kind and compassionate—they have so many patients yet they treat all of us like we’re the most important person in the world.

 “I am grateful to my oncologist Dr Kathryn Middleton and my surgeon Dr Jason Lambley.
-The team of specialists at Mater Cancer Care Centre during do an amazing job to support all patients through extremely challenging obstacles.
+The team of specialists at Mater Cancer Care Centre do an amazing job to support all patients through extremely challenging obstacles.
 We owe them so much respect, especially continuing to work during the COVID-19 pandemic.
 So thank you to all the staff at the Mater Hospital.”

 For Patricia, her cancer journey has also been marked with additional fear and uncertainty due to the COVID-19 pandemic.

-“This has been an incredibly difficult time, as going through cancer normally would be a rough journey, but to do it during the a global health pandemic has been extremely scary, as your immune system is so low,” Patricia said.
+“This has been an incredibly difficult time, as going through cancer normally would be a rough journey, but to do it during a global health pandemic has been extremely scary, as your immune system is so low,” Patricia said.

 Patricia is looking forward to participating in Return to Wellness classes while undergoing her radiation treatment.